-Though the following account isn’t related to this house, but I’m placing it here because this is the most popular of the Ellabell posts.
+Though the following account isn’t related to this house, I’m placing it here because this is the most popular of the Ellabell posts.
 I’m grateful to Lawrence Hyde for sharing.

-Origins of Ellabell, Georgia – Lawrence Hyde
+Origins of Ellabell, Georgia – by Lawrence Hyde

 If you have ever wondered how the community of Ellabell got it’s name – Here is the story.

-My GG Grandfather, John Morrison, set up a Turpentine Operation in Bryan County and named it for his daughter, Ella Bell, my Great Grandmother.
+My Great-Great Grandfather, John Morrison, set up a Turpentine Operation in Bryan County and named it for his daughter, Ella Bell, my Great Grandmother.
 Originally spelled “Ella Bell” somewhere over the years the words got mushed together into “Ellabell”.
 Here on out – to avoid confusion – I will refer to her by the family nickname “BG”.

 When John Morrison married his wife, Iola Bell (Seriously – I can’t make these names up!), a young minister fresh out of seminary performed the ceremony.
 His name was Henry Van Dyke.
 He would become a prominent author and speaker later in life with his inspirational books and poetry.
 My favorite of his books is THE STORY OF THE OTHER WISEMAN.
 He also wrote the lyrics to Joyful, Joyful, We Adore Thee.

 When BG was about 4 or 5 years old, the French Actress, Sarah Bernhardt played Savannah.
 With a reputation for being a Huntswoman, John Morrison invited her out to hunt on the Turpentine Plantation.
 Family Lore has it that her private railcar was brought out to Ella Bell for a day or so.
 Iola Bell sent BG down with a pitcher of Sweet Milk.
 Sarah Bernhardt pulled her up on her lap and spoke to her in French while her maid translated.
 One of the family treasure is the milk pitcher that Sarah Bernhardt used.